hbc/hbcABC/README.md

 ## Templates

+* legacy fastrna differential expression: this works with fastrna pipeline using the legacy RNAseq template from Rory's code.

 * Complex differential expression: This template support multiple complex or time serie data.
 And uses `degPattern` to cluster genes into expression profiles.
 It is required to use `bcbioRNASeq` to create the object.

+* Transcript differential expression with sleuth

+* Singel cell templates: Quick QC, Seurat Clustering analysis with clustree plots.